keobox/test_molecule_monorepo/README.md

 test_molecule_monorepo
 ----------------------
-Test multiple ansible roles in a repository
+Test multiple ansible roles in a repository.

 Purpose
 -------
-* Write integration tests for existing Ansible roles using molecule
+* Write integration tests for existing Ansible roles using molecule.
 * Remove duplication in case a set of roles have something in common.

 Prerequisites